-Parents are welcome to spend a morning in our preschool, during their child's second year and this will be organised by the teachers through a roster system during Terms 2 & 3.
-If you do come to visit, you will be asked to help with such tasks as cutting fruit, hand sewing or sanding blocks just like the teacher or assistant.
+During your child's second year of preschool, parents are welcome to spend time in the room doing ironing during Terms 2, 3 & 4.
+This will be organised via a roster system.
 We allow the children to create their own play.
 We don't become directly involved in their play, but provide guidance when necessary.
 To maintain the harmony that has been established in the room, parents will be encouraged to work with us in the same manner.
 Parents are reminded that it is a privilege to be a guest observing the children "at work".
 Any concerns should be discussed with the teacher and treated confidentially.